YVR - CDG

 Get data-powered insights and trends into flights from Vancouver to Paris to help you find the cheapest flights, the best time to fly and much more.

-What’s the cheapest day of the week to fly from Vancouver to Paris?
+What’s the cheapest day of the week to fly from Vancouver to Paris Charles de Gaulle Airport?

 The average price of all round-trip flights from Vancouver Intl Airport to Paris Charles de Gaulle Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Paris on a Wednesday and more expensive on a Friday.
-On your return trip to Vancouver, you should consider flying back on a Sunday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Paris Charles de Gaulle Airport on a Wednesday and more expensive on a Friday.
+On your return trip to Vancouver, you should consider flying back on a Thursday, and avoid Fridays for better deals.

 What is the cheapest month to fly from Vancouver Intl Airport to Paris Charles de Gaulle Airport?